 Herewith are some basic suggestions:

 1 to 10 tapes - this isn't a whole lot of tapes to transfer and buying video equipment to transfer this amount of tapes probably isn't cost effective.
 Although it's entirely possible to use your existing VCR to transfer these few tapes to digital, you're probably better served paying to have you tapes professionally transferred.
 Many companies can transfer your tapes using top-quality VCRs, time base correctors and video processors.
 Tape colors are corrected, stabilized and improved, You'll receive the quality that $1000 plus equipment would provide for less than $25 a tape!
+Alternatively you can make your own copies with acceptable results if you purchase one of our Value Priced VCRs.

 11 to 50 tapes - if you're transferring under 50 tapes, you can save some money by using a Semi-Professional VCR that has S-Video outputs and Hi-Fi sound.
 These range in price from $90 to $190, depending on the features.
 VCRs with S-Video outputs often feature auto-video calibrations along with basic picture controls that allows you to sharpen the VHS image.
 S-VHS video output is important, since it gives slightly sharper video compared to regular composite video connectors (RCA).